AFM-SPM/TopoStats/README.md

 If this does not work, then you may have to install git.
 Alternatively, you can just download and extract the zip file from GitHub directly.

 Docker conatiners provide a way to run software in a controlled environment, without having to install lots of packages on your computer.
 To experiment with TopoStats using Docker you will first need to install [Docker](https://docs.docker.com/get-docker/).
-Then, using the command line, build the container image on your computer:
+Then, using the command line, pull the container image to your computer:

 ```
-docker build -t topostats:x .
+docker pull afmspm/topostats:x
 ```

 This allows docker to know how and what to run as a virtual machine.
 Docker then needs to be able to access TopoStats on your operating system.
 This can be done by mapping the TopoStats folder on your operating system to a folder in the virtual machine. **The files that you wish to analyse will need to be in your TopoStats folder.** The following command both maps the folders and starts the virtual machine:

 ```
-docker run -it -v <path/to/your/topostats>:/home/TopoStats topostats:x
+docker run -it -v <path/to/your/topostats>:/home/TopoStats afmspm/topostats:x
 ```

 This should have changed the location stated in the terminal from 'C:\ 'to something like 'root@', meaning that any commands will be running in the Docker container.